pikapower9080/cdo-plus/README.md

  ## Updating

  The script should automatically update, but if there were to be a loader update, you'd need to repeat steps 5-7 in the installation guide to update your loader script.
 The loader script is extremely simple and won't be updated often unless there is a critical bug fix.

+ ## Contributing

+ If you would like to add anything to Code.org Plus, feel free to fork it then make a pull request.
+Any html, css, or js files will be automatically minified and copied into the dist branch when we merge your changes.